Principles of GLP and Compliance Monitoring - Good Laboratory Practice.

 Apparatus used in a study should be periodically inspected, cleaned, maintained, and calibrated according to Standard Operating Procedures.
 Records of procedures should be maintained.

-OECD Series on Principles of GLP and Compliance Monitoring Number 5(Revised) - ENV/JM/MONO(99)21
+OECD Series on Principles of GLP and Compliance Monitoring Number 5(Revised) - ENV/JM/MONO(99)21 Apparatus:

-It is the responsibility of test facility management to ensure that instruments are adequate and functioning according to their intended use.
-Test facility management should also ensure that instruments are inspected and calibrated at prescribed intervals.
+The test facility management should also ensure that instruments are inspected and calibrated at prescribed intervals.
 Calibration should be traceable to national or international standards of measurement as appropriate.
 If reference standards are kept by the user they should be calibrated by a competent body at prescribed intervals.

 Equipment used to generate data should be appropriately located, safe, suitable for the purpose, of appropriate design, and of adequate capacity.
 It should be calibrated and serviced regularly by trained staff so that performance is optimal and the results can be trusted.